 And one more time: if you have any doubts that the Owlcroft run-scoring equation works, and works very well, look over the actual results again.

 Now consider this: what we can calculate for a team from its statistics, we can also calculate for any one batter from his personal statistics.
-If we then set the number of available outs to what it is for a full team for a full season, we get a number that sums up that man’s ability to contribute to his team’s scoring of runs in one number; we can think of it as the runs that would be scored in a season by a team made up entirely of exact clones of that man.
+If we then set the number of available outs to what it is for a full team for a full season, we get a number that sums up that man’s ability to contribute to his team’s scoring of runs in one number: we can think of it as the runs that would be scored in a season by a team made up entirely of exact clones of that man.

 Moreover, what one can calculate for a batter, one can correspondingly calculate for a pitcher, using the numbers that he gives up to batters.
 You will find on this site just such calculations, which yield a novel and very, very important measure that we call the TPP, for Total Pitching Productivity, because the term pairs nicely with the TOP).
 We also generate a measure we call the “Quality of Pitching” stat, so those accustomed to using ERA as a measure can have something comparable to review.
 There is a separate page on this site that discusses those measures further, but you would be best off to finish this page before jumping there.

-It is precisely that predictability that makes it possible to “engineer” a baseball team in a manner quite comparable to the process of engineering an automobile engine.
-By knowing the data for the components and the equations for how those components interact, we can design an engine or a team to meet a specified set of performance criteria.
 It is crucially important to understand what we are saying here: we are not saying that we can predict accurately how every man will do in a given season from how he has done in the past; that is, as common sense suggests, impossible.
-But, just as we certainly cannot predict how a pair of dice will come up in any given throw or small number of throws—which is why people gamble—we can equally certainly predict with great accuracy how much money a craps table will likely take in on one shift because we know the tendencies of the dice well.
-So with a ball club: if we know the tendencies of the batters and pitchers—what they have done in the past—we can predict with good accuracy how the cumulative results of 25 men over a full season will come out.
-We know some will be surprisingly low and some surprisingly high, but—most of the time—the net will be on target.
+But, just as we certainly cannot predict how a pair of dice will come up in any given throw or small number of throws—which is why people gamble—we can certainly predict with great accuracy how much money a craps table will likely take in on a shift because we know the tendencies of the dice.
+So with a ball club: if we know the tendencies of the batters and pitchers—what they have done in the past—we can predict with good accuracy how the cumulative results of 26 men over a full season will come out (and we do that on a page of the site).
+We know some men’s performances will be surprisingly low and some surprisingly high, but—most of the time—the team net will be close to the estimate.
 (A full season for a ball club is enough for acceptable precision, but there is always room for the occasional burst of especially good or bad luck called by most fans—as well as professionals who should know better—either “clutch performance” or “choking.”
 (How come no sane craps player ever refers to “clutch” dice or “choking” dice when they win or lose?)

 The second point, related to what we just said, is that minor-league statistics—long thought by most baseball professionals and fans to be nearly meaningless—can be translated so that we see what the man would have achieved playing at that same level of ability in a major-league ballpark against major-league competition.
 (That realization, and the mechanics to implement it, are one of Bill James’ most valuable contributions—probably his most valuable—to the art.)